karmakrafts/kstd-streams/README.md

 const auto sum = cxxstreams::make_stream(elements).sum();
 ```

+As long as the stream value type (`int` in our case) provides an implementation for `operator+` you can use the sum operation
+to sum up all the elements operated upon by the stream.

 We effectively reduced the amount of code required by three quarters!
 Of course, you can do a lot more with streams than just
 calculating the sum of a set of elements.